[T H E F U T U R E F A I R E]

 Before its Too late.
 See!"

-I've always been suspicious of these highway stands.
-Old abused snakes and fake Native trinkets.
+I've been suspicious of these highway stands.
+They contained old, abused snakes and fake Native trinkets.
 But the promise of a peak into the future was an enticing element for a tired man.
 I learned later that the proprietor had enormous land holdings around Mt.
-Shasta but pretended he was struggling by wearing old overalls with the Gorilla Ben brand patched on the back.
+Lassen but pretended he was struggling by wearing old overalls with the Gorilla Ben brand patched on the back.
 "Union approved" it said.

 "This is the way they'll be!"

-I asked him if he had any buildings and he flushed in embarrassment.
-I caught a fleeting glance of his daughter in the back room, where the future was stored.
-She passed by the door like a scent and passed down my eyes where I was uplifted by her beauty.
+I asked him if he had any melded buildings and he flushed and looked at me cock-eyed as though I was trying to pull one over on him.
+I caught a fleeting glance of his daughter in hallway that led into the Future Faire, where the future was stored.
+She passed by the door like a scent and passed down my eyes, uplifted by her beauty.

-She was tall and lissome with long pale arms and a face unmarked but, rather, smoothed by the hot summer winds blowing toward Lassen.
+She was tall and lissome with long pale arms and a face unmarked by any strain or stress but, rather, smoothed by the hot summer winds blowing toward Lassen.
 Her name was Roberta and she wore a star in her ebon hair.
 It was apparent that she was kept at the Amazing Future Faire, not only for the entertainment of the customers but that her father, Zog, had decided to punish her for some unexplained reason; as though she had to replace her mother and would never be free from the Amazing Future Faire.
+That was all speculation on my part.
+I had that uncanny ability to sum up a life within a minute of meeting them.
+Half the fun was hanging around to find out how long it took to reveal the facts that I already figured it through insight.

 I felt compelled to buy a red lava rock under the scowl of the old German.
-He put it in a paper bag and kept it on the counter before calling Roberta from the back.
+He put it in a paper bag and kept it on the counter before calling out, "Roberta!
+Roberta!" until she appeared from the back.

 I saw her sadness.
 Her smile was for customers and concealed what an experienced man could see.
 Under the smile was a ruined clock.
 I remember as a boy keeping a clock under water just to see if it would tick afterwards.
 To my surprise it did, but each day the face and hands corroded and a week later, it stopped.
 And when I watched Roberta move behind her father I associated it with the boyhood experience.